timchown/rfc8504-bis/draft-clw-6man-rfc8504-bis.md

 Where devices are likely to be carried by users and attached to multiple visited networks, DHCPv6 client anonymity profiles SHOULD be supported as described in {{RFC7844}} to minimize the disclosure of identifying information.
-{{Section 5 of RFC 7844}} describes operational considerations on the use of such anonymity profiles.
+{{Section 5 of RFC7844}} describes operational considerations on the use of such anonymity profiles.